Vietnam.vn - Nền tảng quảng bá Việt Nam

 And Dr. Felix Olschofka, professor of violin, director of the Glenn Korff School of Music, and one of the artists performing in the Chamber Music program, said:

-"After 4 visits, teaching Masterclasses and performing chamber music with Vietnamese artists, I found the level of classical music teaching and performance here to be very high.
+"After 4 visits, teaching Masterclasses and performing chamber music with Vietnamese artists, I realized that the level of classical music teaching and performance here is very high.

 In the cooperation activities with the Conservatory, I hope to have more exchange programs and cultural exchanges between students and lecturers in music arts so that we can develop together professionally."